Survey Shows People Who First Developed Atopic Dermatitis Symptoms As Kids Experience More Severe Symptoms

 – Respondents who began experiencing symptoms as adults face uncertainty about their treatment plan, confusion about condition severity –

-PHILADELPHIA — November 7, 2019 — A new survey from Health Union, Atopic Dermatitis In America 2019, finds that people who begin experiencing atopic dermatitis symptoms as children have vastly different patient journeys and experiences, from those who began experiencing symptoms as adults.
+PHILADELPHIA — November 7, 2019 — A new syndicated research study from Health Union, Atopic Dermatitis In America 2019, finds that people who begin experiencing atopic dermatitis symptoms as children have vastly different patient journeys and experiences, from those who began experiencing symptoms as adults.
 The survey illuminates the perspectives and experiences of people impacted by atopic dermatitis.

 Of the survey’s 400 respondents, there was a nearly 50-50 split between the respondents who began experiencing symptoms prior to adulthood (before they turned 18) and those who started experiencing symptoms as adults (after turning 18).